HOW TO APPLY

 ▪ evidence of a completed IELTS or TOEFL exam

 If English is not your primary language, you must provide proof of English proficiency.
 Please view Admission Requirements for more information.
-Your test score should be sent from the testing centre directly to SFU's Graduate Studies department.
+IELTS or TOEFL test scores need to be sent directly to the Registrar's Office by Educational Testing Service.
 Do not mail your test score to the Big Data Admissions Committee.

 ▪ curriculum vitae (CV)